lnunno/big-data-nyt-tf-idf/README.md

-Total: 40 points + 6 extra credit proportional to 23 pots of your final grade
+Total: 40 points + 6 extra credit proportional to 23 points of your final grade